Yu-amd/reachy-aim-enterprise-demo/README.md

 python -m reachy_demo.main --help
 ```

-### Step 2: Deploy AIM Endpoint (Docker)
+### Step 2: Deploy LLM Endpoint

-Before configuring the edge client, you need to deploy the AIM endpoint.
-This project uses the AIM endpoint from the [AIM-demo repository](https://github.com/Yu-amd/AIM-demo).
+Before configuring the edge client, you need an OpenAI-compatible LLM endpoint.
+Choose based on your setup:

-**Clone and deploy the AIM endpoint:**
+#### Option A: Remote AIM Endpoint (Mode A - Recommended)

+For production setups with Instinct GPU hardware, deploy AIM in your cluster:

 ```bash
 # Clone the AIM-demo repository